 Songs of Protest, Revolution & Change in America

-From the 1950s through today, there have been times of major social upheaval in the United States, when the political climate was ripe for change, especially during the race riots and segregation of the 50's and 60's, and the protests over the Vietnam War era of the 60's and early 70's.
+From the 1950s through today, there have been times of major social upheaval in the United States, when the political climate was ripe for change.
+This has occurred repeatedly in the USA, especially during the race riots and segregation of the 50's and 60's, the protests over the Vietnam War era of the 60's and early 70's, and, here in 2018, the movement to end gun violence in America after the Stoneman-Douglas High School shootings on Valentines Day, 2018, and then the subsequent "March For Our Lives" nationwide protest in over 200 American cities on March 26, 2018.

 The term "change" was not created by Barack Obama just for his election campaign in 2008, it was simply used again, when the times called for it.
 There have been many moments when citizens were pleading for change throughout the nation's history, and a number of those moments were turned into songs which became very well-known, and a way to put into music the thoughts and anger of millions.